nelstrom/branflakes/scripts/draft-01.md

 And just to slightly shorten this instead of comparing objects with names and positions.

-We're, we're mapping this to as a sequence of tules if you like.
+We're, we're mapping this to as a sequence of tuples if you like.

 So we still get to see the, the position and the name and we can check their order.